IMERSS/imerss-bioinfo/README.md

 suitable for publication, submission to global authorities such as [GBIF](https://www.gbif.org/), as well as map-based and graphical visualisations.

-# Mini-portal
+# Visualisations Portal

-A [mini-portal](https://imerss.github.io/imerss-bioinfo/) presenting a showcase of the latest versions of all of IMERSS' user-facing visualisations is available in [GitHub Pages](https://imerss.github.io/imerss-bioinfo/).
+A [portal](https://imerss.github.io/imerss-bioinfo/) presenting a showcase of the latest versions of all of IMERSS' user-facing visualisations is available in [GitHub Pages](https://imerss.github.io/imerss-bioinfo/).

 # Data Archive